KJTang/Unity-CSharpHotfix/README.md

 ![enable tool](Document/enable_tool.png)

 ### Hello World
-create a new game object with new script named "Hello World":
+create a new game object:
 ![create hello world](Document/hello_world.png)

-### Edit Hello World
+create new script named "HelloWorld.cs" and attach it to the game object created before:
 ``` csharp
 using System.Collections;
 using System.Collections.Generic;